HarshDeep61034/URL_Shortner_App/README.md

 The URL Shortener App is an Web based Application to shorten your urls into shorter ones.

 1. Input Url which you wanna redirect to.
-3. Display the list of books in the library.
+3. Get the Shortened version of url.
-4. Remove books from the library.
+4. Head back to homepage to keep track of Previously shortened Urls.
-5. Change the read status of books.
+5. Login/Register Functionality.

 The app uses a simple array to store book objects, and the user can interact with the library through a user-friendly interface.